Ctt011/Capstone-Behavorial/README.md

 ## 📚 Dataset Description

-This dataset is based on the **WISE / LEVY Wearable Stress & Exercise Dataset**, combined with cleaned metadata and stress-level labels.
+This dataset is based on the **WISE Wearable Stress & Exercise Dataset**, combined with cleaned metadata and stress-level labels.
 It contains synchronized, high-resolution physiological measurements:

 - Electrodermal Activity (EDA)
 - Heart Rate (HR)